“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 6. Neglecting Certifications and Professional Development

 If you have relevant certifications in social media marketing, don’t leave them off your resume.
-Courses from Google Analytics, Meta Blueprint, HubSpot, or Recurpost add credibility and show that you stay updated with industry trends.
+Courses from Google Analytics, Meta Blueprint, HubSpot, or RecurPost add credibility and show that you stay updated with industry trends.

 Even if you don’t have formal experience, certifications can demonstrate your expertise in areas like: